-Azilect is a prescription drug approved by the Food and Drug Administration (FDA) in 2006 to treat motor symptoms in people with Parkinson’s Disease.
-Azilect may be prescribed as a monotherapy to people with early Parkinson’s Disease, or as an adjunctive (add-on) treatment in those who are taking Levodopa/Carbidopa and experiencing reductions in its effectiveness.
+Azilect is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2006 to treat motor symptoms in people with Parkinson’s disease.
+Azilect may be prescribed as a monotherapy to people with early Parkinson’s disease, or as an adjunctive (add-on) treatment in those who are taking levodopa/carbidopa and experiencing reductions in its effectiveness.
 Azilect is also referred to by its drug name, rasagiline.

-Azilect is not suitable for use in people with a major psychotic disorder or those who have previously shown hypersensitivity to rasagiline.
+Azilect is not suitable for people with a major psychotic disorder or those who have previously shown hypersensitivity to rasagiline.
 Azilect must be used with caution in people with high blood pressure, mental illness, or liver or kidney problems.
-Azilect may not be appropriate for women who are pregnant or breastfeeding.read more
+Azilect may not be appropriate for women who are pregnant or breastfeeding.

 Some medications are available both as generic and branded products.
 Although generic and branded formulations of a drug contain the same active ingredients at the same concentrations, your body may react differently to different formulations.
 Check with your doctor before switching between drug brands or between generic and branded drugs.

 How do I take it?

 Azilect is taken orally as a tablet once a day with or without food.
 Take Azilect at the same time each day.

 Your doctor will regularly monitor your blood pressure while you are taking Azilect.

 While you are taking Azilect, limit your intake of foods that contain high amounts of tyramine.
 Foods such as cheese, aged meat, smoked fish, dry sausages, sauerkraut, miso, or other fermented or aged products can contribute to high blood pressure in those taking Azilect.

 Do not stop using Azilect suddenly.
 If you decide to stop using Azilect, form a plan with your doctor for gradually tapering off your dosage to avoid withdrawal symptoms.